 Be sure to also consider the following:

-- Can this IT professional provide a testimonial or reference from a recent or current satisfied client?
+- Does this IT company have any positive reviews online or can they provide a reference from a recent or current satisfied client?

 - Can this IT professional give you an accurate time frame for implementing your solution?